NYPL/sfr-lambda-epub-s3/README.md

 1. It checks if the file exists, and if so, if it was last modified before the version passed to the Lambda.
 If a current version already exists, skip processing and return a status message stating so
 2. If we are ingesting a new/updated file, first explode (unzip) the .epub file and store the results within a directory.
 While many individual files are created during this process, only the link to the content.opf file is returned to the Kinesis stream as it is the access point for the file
 3. Store the zipped .epub file as-is
+4. Pass the zipped file data stream to the Daisy Ace report maker (running as an API on an ec2 instance to generate an accessibility report
-4. Return the results of this process (or an error if the ingest process encountered a failure at any point) to a Kinesis stream
+5. Return the results of this process (or an error if the ingest process encountered a failure at any point) to a Kinesis stream

 ### Input Stream
 The input stream is configured to expect several fields